If you’re over 40, can you live up to the saying: “You’re not getting older, you’re getting better!”

 In the greater scheme of fitness, an imperfect fitness routine performed consistently will win out over the “perfect” program done sporadically.

-Go Forth and Live Well
+Go Forth and Stay in Shape, And Live Well

 Growing older is part of life.
 The pursuit of a healthy, strong, and energetic body is about pushing past your comfort zones and getting a little bit better over time.